 NVDS is a lightweight logical data storage system based on flash Hardware Abstract Layer (flash HAL).
-It has the following characteristics:
+NVDS is located in the flash memory and data in it will not get lost in power-off status.
+By default, NVDS occupies the last sector of the flash memory for storage.